Open this photo in gallery:

 On the crucial issue of household finances and mortgage renewals, the risk level remains largely unchanged from a year ago and looks considerably less concerning than it did several years back, the bank said.

-Following the sharp rise in interest rates in 2022 and 2023, there were worries that Canadian homeowners would have trouble renewing their mortgages at higher interest rates, leading to significant loan losses for lenders.
+Following the sharp rise in interest rates in 2022 and 2023, there were worries that Canadian homeowners would have trouble renewing their mortgages, leading to significant loan losses for lenders.

 So far, however, the situation has proven manageable.
 Mortgage stress tests worked, pinched homeowners extended their amortization lengths, incomes grew and interest rates retreated.